Oumi11/Instacart-Basket-Analysis-Python/README.md

 ## Business Understanding & Purpose

 By analyzing shopping habits and identifying different customer profiles, Instacart can develop targeted marketing strategies.
-The main goal is to attract more customers, keep them engaged, and boost sales by reaching various customer groups with relevant and effective campaigns.
+The main goal is to attract more customers, keep them engaged, and boost sales by reaching various customer groups with relevant and effective marketing campaigns.
-The aim of this exercise is to utilize Python for cleaning, aggregating, categorizing, and visualizing data, based on [Instacart Online Grocery Shopping Dataset 2017](www.instacart.com/datasets/grocery-shopping-2017) (via Kaggle on the 03/06/2024).
+The aim of this exercise is to utilize Python for cleaning, aggregating, categorizing, and visualizing data, based on [Instacart Online Grocery Shopping Dataset 2017](www.instacart.com/datasets/grocery-shopping-2017) (via Kaggle, on the 03/06/2024).

 ## Data & Tools
 ### 1)	Datasets